Duration

 Program Description

-Bachelor of Arts in Fine Arts is a four-year program introducing students to art history, contemporary trends, theories and visual studies in studio-based environment to explore traditional and modern media, styles and techniques.
-In this program, students develop creative thinking skills as well as problem-solving techniques to become an artist.
-The program covers four main areas - drawing, painting, ceramics and sculpture.
-The program adopts a student-centered environment allowing them to gain hands-on experience and an opportunity to express their artistic vision and build a professional career.
+Bachelor of Arts in Fine Arts is a four-year program introducing students to art history, contemporary trends, theories, and visual studies in a studio-based environment to explore traditional and modern media, styles, and techniques.
+In this program, students develop creative thinking skills and problem-solving strategies to become artists.
+The program covers four main areas - drawing, painting, ceramics, and sculpture.
+The program adopts a student-centered environment, allowing them to gain hands-on experience and an opportunity to express their artistic vision and build a professional career.

 Program Objectives

-• Provide adequate knowledge in art history, aesthetics, and contemporary practices.
+• Provide adequate knowledge of art history, aesthetics, and contemporary practices.

-• Consider cultural values in developing personal artistic style.
+• Consider cultural values in developing a personal artistic style.

-• Prepare students to be skilled artists and be creative in the profession.
+• Prepare students to be skilled artists and be creative.

 Program Learning Outcomes

-• Practice general educational knowledge such as research skills, business and psychological principles to apply them in their respective profession.
+• Practice general educational knowledge, such as research skills, business, and psychological principles, to apply them in their respective professions.

 • Develop English proficiency level to communicate effectively using art and design terminology.

-• Apply art and design elements and principles to create artworks.
+• Apply art and design elements and principles to create artwork.

 • Recognize historical and contemporary concepts in varied art styles to express them effectively within the field.

-• Value recent trends in the field to practice advanced creative expression in professional artwork.
+• Value recent trends to practice advanced creative expression in professional artwork.

 Career Opportunities